About Me

 Research

-The Compact Structures of z~0.7 Post-Starburst Galaxies
+The Compact Structures of Massive z~0.7 Post-starburst Galaxies in the SQuIGGLE Sample (Setton+2022)

 Teaching/Outreach